alecristia/nwryd19/README.md

 - segment-counts-types.txt: type counts for phonemes in a YD corpus
 - segment-counts.txt: token counts for phonemes in a YD corpus
 - getting_frequency_corpus.pdf: knitted results of that script

+### Files that can be ignored most of the time

+- .gitignore: specifies files to be ignored by git
+- header.tex: needed for reknitting manuscript.Rmd
+- renv folder, renv lock, .rprofile, .rproj: useful for reproducibility
+- LICENSE: specifies Apache license for reuse